 A Placement test IS NOT needed for:

 Students with no background in the language at all.
-You may enroll directly in the elementary level (Some exceptions may apply.
-Please check individual courses for more information).
+You may enroll directly in the elementary level (some exceptions may apply, so please check individual courses for more information)

 A Placement test IS needed for:

 Students who have had two or more years of high school study in the language.